relateddigital/euromessage-android/README.md

 ### Note that:

-If you do not use AndroidX, you may use  [Euromessage Module - (Support Library)](https://github.com/relateddigital/euromessage-android/releases/tag/support-3.0.1-module).
+If you do not use AndroidX, you may use  [Euromessage Module - (Support Library)](https://github.com/relateddigital/euromessage-android/tree/euromessage-support/euromsg) directly.
 But we will not contribute support library in the future.
 This is our last supported version.

-Also you can check  [Euromessage Demo Application - (Support Library) ](https://github.com/relateddigital/euromessage-android/releases/tag/support-3.0.1) for demo purpose.
+Also you can check  [Euromessage Demo Application - (Support Library) ](https://github.com/relateddigital/euromessage-android/tree/euromessage-support) for demo purpose.
 You can use its module too.

 ### Using the SDK